Satisfactory Academic Progress Procedures

 Students must meet the requirements in components 1, 2 & 3 below in each semester to maintain eligibility for financial assistance.
 These three SAP measures will be based on all coursework that is applicable to the student's current degree or certificate program of study.
 If the student doesn't meet all three of the requirements each semester (not just the previous semester or academic year), the student will not be eligible for financial aid.
 (Students are disbursed aid only for classes applicable to their degree program.)

 The guidelines below apply to all periods of enrollment, whether or not the student received aid for those periods.
-If a course that is applicable to the student's current degree or certificate program of study is repeated, each attempt is included in the Completion Ratio (Pace) and Maximum Time Frame calculations.
+If a course that is applicable to the student's current degree or certificate program of study.
+If a course is repeated, each attempt is included in the Completion Ratio (Pace) and Maximum Time Frame calculations.
 Developmental coursework is not included in the Completion Ratio (Pace) and Maximum Time Frame calculations.

 1. Qualitative Component: Students must earn a minimum cumulative grade point average (Cum GPA) of 2.0., including the grades in any developmental/remedial classes.
 (Developmental/remedial classes are not counted as part of the overall college GPA.)
-Students in the BS in Education must earn a minimum cumulative grade point average of 2.5, including the grades in any developmental/remedial classes.
 Grades of A, B, C, D, F, FN, I, P, SP, and WF are included in the Financial Aid Program GPA.
 Grades of W, W1, and X are not included in the Financial Aid Program GPA.

 2. Quantitative Component (Pace): Students must successfully complete at least of 67% of all courses attempted.
 For example, students who have attempted 9 credits, must earn 7 credits to maintain a 67% completion rate.
 Students who have attempted 24 credits cumulatively, must earn 17 credits cumulatively.

 3. 150% of Program Length: The students must complete their program of study within 150% of the timeframe allowed.
 For example, students enrolled in a 60 credit degree program must complete their program before exceeding 90 attempted credits.
 For students who change majors, only coursework attempted and earned that is applicable to the new program of study is counted in the maximum timeframe.
+Developmental and remedial classes are excluded from the 150% calculation.
 Throughout enrollment, as soon as it can be determined that a student is not on target to graduate within 150% of the standard program length, financial aid will be suspended.

 4. Transfer Students: The Records Office evaluates and posts transcripts from prior institutions that are submitted to the college.
 All posted transfer credit hours that are applicable to the student's current degree or certificate program of study are subject to being counted for SAP purposes (minimum cumulative Financial Aid GPA, Completion Ratio (Pace), and Maximum Time Frame calculations).